rranjan-dev/low-level-design-lld/DESIGN_DECISIONS.md

 # Design Decisions - Parking Lot System

-This document explains the key design decisions made during the implementation of the Parking Lot System, including trade-offs, alternatives considered, and rationale.
+This document explains the key design decisions made during the implementation, focusing on simplicity for interview preparation.

 ---